University of Wisconsin–Madison

 ESPN report showcases research of UW-Madison’s Bell on dangers of youth sports specialization

 An ESPN report from Baxter Holmes showcases important research from UW-Madison’s David Bell on the potential dangers associated with youth sports specialization.
-Bell is a faculty member with the School of Education’s Department of Kinesiology and its athletic …
+Bell is a faculty member with the School of Education’s Department of Kinesiology and its athletic training program.
+Bell also is director of the Wisconsin Injury in Sport Laboratory (WISL).
+In a series of studies in 2017 and …